Everest Gokyo Ri Trek

 Local Guide & Porters

 Furthermore, our porters come from the area where trekkers should pass through, which can be exhausting, especially in the rugged terrain.
-They are friendly and hardworking and carry all your bag packs to provide you with ease and focus on the trek.
+They are friendly and hardworking and carry all your backpacks to provide you with ease and focus on the trek.
 As our porters are local, we aim to support the local economy by hiring them.

 How Long is Gokyo Trek?